This image shows a radio map of Jupiter taken in the inner regions of the plasmasphere.

 Click on image for full size

 Particles enter the plasmasphere from the atmosphere as well as the magnetotail.
-Particles leave the plasmasphere at the north and south poles.
+Particles leave the plasmasphere when they drop too far along the magnetic field lines at the north and south poles.
 When these particles collide with the atmosphere, they create the aurora.

-Jupiter's plasmasphere produces powerful radio noises.
+Jupiter's plasmasphere is a powerful radio source.
 Radio emissions and other waves which come from the plasmasphere include whistler waves, chorus and hiss.

 You might also be interested in: